jacopoantonello/dmlib/README.md

 DM in open-loop using Zernike modes.
 You can start the GUI using a BAT script as outlined in the [guide](https://github.com/jacopoantonello/dmlib/tree/master/doc).
-Alternatively, open an *Anaconda Prompt* and use the `-m dmlib.gui` flag to start the GUI.
+Alternatively, open an *Anaconda Prompt* and use the `-m dmlib.zpanel` flag to start this GUI.
 You can query the GUIs flags with `--help` as seen above.

 ## References